raspberrypilearning/python-install-options/en/step_1.md

 1. [Online IDEs](https://projects.raspberrypi.org/en/projects/python-install-options/1) - websites that let you create and run your code in a browser
 1. [Dedicated Python editor](https://projects.raspberrypi.org/en/projects/python-install-options/2) - a single-purpose Python IDE installed on your computer
-1. [Full Python install](https://projects.raspberrypi.org/en/projects/python-install-options/3) - a full Python installation on your computer, plus an optional stand-alone IDE
+1. [Full Python install](https://projects.raspberrypi.org/en/projects/python-install-options/3) - a full Python installation on your computer, plus an installed stand-alone IDE

 ### Comparison of IDEs